fmorenovr/fmorenovr.github.io/_posts/2017-03-15-Create-own-gedit-Theme.md

 ---
 layout: post
 title:  "Creating my own gedit theme"
-subtitle: Here I'll teach you how to create your own gedit theme.
 date:   2017-03-15 14:15:46 -0500

+tags:
+  - Gedit
+  - Text editor
+  - Linux
+  - Gedit themes
+  - xml

+categories:
-categories: Text_Editors
+  - Text_Editors
 ---

+Here I'll teach you how to create your own gedit theme.

 ## gedit

 Is a text editor, compatible with UTF-8, it was developed using GTK+ and gnome.